cncf/tag-security/assessments/projects/custodian/joint-review.md

 Cloud Custodian allows users to audit, monitor, and operationalize configuration checks.

-Rules can be defined in the c7n yaml that define remediation actions when a rule is triggered based on configuration checks.
+Rules can be defined in the c7n YAML that define remediation actions when a rule is triggered based on configuration checks.

 ## Target Users